logzio/documentation/docs/logzio/quick-start.md

 * [Sending Prometheus metrics to Logz.io](https://logz.io/learn/sending-prometheus-metrics-to-logzio/)

-#### Take a deep dive into your code with Logz.io's Distributed Tracing
+### Dive deeper into the code with Logz.io's Distributed Tracing

 Use Logz.io’s **[Distributed Tracing](https://app.logz.io/#/dashboard/jaeger)** to look under the hood at how your microservices behave, and access rich information to improve performance, investigate, and troubleshoot issues.